Is Getting a Computer Science Degree Worth It?

 Massive Open Online Courses (MOOCs) are free to everyone.
 They distill big concepts into skills you can learn on a flexible schedule.
 A lot of MOOCs have quizzes, lectures, and interactive assignments.
 MOOCs are available in both synchronous and self-paced formats.

 MOOCs do not cost money, but they do cost time.
 You must be ready to invest your effort and stick to a schedule to see the course through.
-Not all MOOCs award completion certificates, but you can use the free learning experience to determine if you want to pursue a computer science degree.
+Not all MOOCs award completion certificates, but you can use the free learning experience to determine if you want to pursue a computer science degree, or if computer science is even a good major for you.
 Another option to see whether computer science is right for you is to enroll in a free coding bootcamp.

 Books